 A non-electric gun-safe dehumidifier absorbs or desiccates moisture without the use of electricity.
 Natural absorbent silica gel gun safes rank among the most popular.

 Compared to an electric gun-safe dehumidifier, a non-electric gun-safe dehumidifier is affordable, simpler to operate, and requires no special installation.
 A gun-safe dehumidifier can lose its absorbency and should be replaced.

 However, there are rechargeable gun-safe dehumidifiers with a lifespan exceeding ten years.
 The units have indicators that let you know when they need to be charged.
 You can either plug them in or put them in the oven.

 Baking soda contains sodium bicarbonate, which helps remove moisture in a gun safe.
 Keep an eye on the baking soda in the gun safe and replace it when it loses its moisture-absorbing properties.

 What Causes Moisture in a Gun Safe?

 Humidity and moisture are always present in the air, no matter the level.
 Opening a gun safe to remove or store firearms allows a small amount of moisture inside.
-If you keep or build the gun safe down in the basement, where there is already more humidity, it could cause even more damage.
+If you keep the gun safe in the basement or build the gun safe where there is already humidity, it could cause even more damage.
 The guns would be less likely to rust if you stored them outdoors, with constant air circulation.